 Solidgate aids in GDPR compliance support

 As a payment data processor (a company processing customer data on your behalf and your instructions), Solidgate should assist you by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the controller’s obligation to respond to requests for exercising the data subject’s rights (art.
 28(3)(e) of GDPR).
 In practice, this means that you are solely responsible for your compliance with the controller’s obligation to respond to requests for exercising the data subject’s rights.
-So, you are the one who is authorised to decide on how to respond to your customers’ data subject requests.
+So, you are the one who is authorized to decide on how to respond to your customers’ data subject requests.

 If you decide to delete your customer’s personal data and request us to act accordingly, Solidgate is obliged to delete the requested personal data from its databases, except for the cases when we are obliged to store such data to comply with the EU / EU Member’s laws.